 Now that we have entered the month of April, it is time to introduce our fourth installment in our series on the Twelve Steps.
 This is an important one, as it begins a new chapter in our step work.
 Step One, Step Two and Step Three are all strongly connected as the three primary steps that must be taken before our true works in recovery can begin.
 Upon reaching Step Four, however, we have instilled the necessary values and are ready to begin taking action.

 That said, the “action” in Step Four is relatively limited.
-We are, in essence, simply building to the next step in our recovery.
+We are, in essence, simply building to the next step in our 12 step recovery program.
 This step is something of a transition between the first three steps and Step Five, as we are still in a period of necessary reflection yet are ever aware that this reflection will soon lead to a test of courage.
 The undertaking of Step Four will not be successful if we do not maintain trust in our sponsors, or any others within our support network to whom we might turn for guidance as we seek to develop a stronger sense of honesty.

 If we have not taken the first three steps in earnest, our work in Step Four will prove futile.
 For this reason, we strongly encourage you to spend some time reflecting upon whether or not you have truly reached a point of acceptance when acknowledging your powerlessness over your addictions.
 You must consider whether or not you have identified a Higher Power that works for you, and if you are truly ready to turn your will over to this power for the sake of your recovery.
 If you can answer “yes” to all three of these concerns, you are ready to continue.